 Impact of changing a username

-This article describes the effects of renaming a user (changing a user's primary email address) in various Google Apps.
-When an account is renamed, this change is reflected across Google Apps.
+This article describes the effects of renaming a user (changing a user's primary email address) in various Google services.
+When an account is renamed, this change is reflected across G Suite.

-The effects depend upon the behaviour of the client.
-If the client let's you update the login for the account, your access to Google Apps should remain.
-If the client doesn't let you change your login, you will need to delete the old account and add a new one with the new name.
+The effects depend upon the behavior of the client.
+If the client lets you update the login for the account, your access to G Suite should continue.
+If the client doesn't let you change your login, you'll need to delete the old account and add a new one with the new name.

-- When you change a user's primary email address, Google Apps retains the old address as an email alias for the user, to ensure continuous mail delivery.
+- When you change a user's primary email address, G Suite retains the old address as an email alias for the user, to ensure continuous mail delivery.
 If you want to re-use the old address, you first need to delete the email alias.
-Messages the user sends to his or her old address do not appear in the Inbox.
+Messages the user sends to their old address do not appear in the Inbox.

-- The user retains access to all mail received under the previous name.
+- Users retain access to all mail received under the previous name.

-- The user needs to create a new Gmail signature for the new primary email address.
+- Users need to create new Gmail signatures for their new primary email address.

-- The user doesn't receive any returned read receipts for messages sent from the old address.
+- Users don't receive any returned read receipts for messages sent from the old address.

-Other users previously associated with the renamed user automatically see the new user name in their chat lists and are able to chat with the renamed user.
-These other users will no longer see the old name but can still find it via autocomplete.
+Other users previously associated with the renamed user automatically see the new username in their chat lists and are able to chat with the renamed user.
+These other users will no longer see the old username but can still find it via autocomplete.
 If they invite the older name to chat, it is added to their list but without an icon.
 No new chat conversations with this name are allowed.

-- The renamed user's domain profile gains the new user name but displays the old name with a custom tag appended to it: Obsolete
+- The renamed user's domain profile gains the new username but displays the old username with a custom tag appended to it: Obsolete

 - For other users, the contact entry for the renamed user displays both the new email address and the old one.
 The old one will be marked with the same custom tag: Obsolete